 All of Stone Hall is considered a Wellness-themed residence hall.
-In it, there are two communities for residents: Experience the Outdoors Living Learning Community and the Substance-Free Living themed community.
 Although Stone Hall is typically single-sex rooms by neighbor, the University allows for students to choose a gender inclusive placement in this hall.
 The lower level of Stone Hall has a large laundry room and kitchen.

-The residence hall is overseen by a Graduate Area Coordinator who assists in the development of communal living.
+The residence hall is overseen by a an Area Director who assists in the development of communal living.
 This staff person is responsible for enhancing residents’ college experience by assisting in promoting programs within the hall.

 Programs designed by the four Community Assistants in the hall promote the development of both academic and social skills.
 A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.